20/03/2025

 • Strained relationships – Extremely ambitious individuals may prioritise their careers over their personal lives, which can lead to strained friendships, family conflicts, or even loneliness.
 A hyper-focus on achievement sometimes comes at the cost of meaningful relationships.

 • Ethical risks – Studies show that people with high extrinsic ambition (driven by money, status, or power) may be more willing to cut ethical corners to get ahead.
 This is particularly relevant in high-stakes careers where ambition can lead to unethical behaviour like misrepresenting qualifications, exploiting others, or even breaking the rules.
+This is why structured psychometric assessments, such as Hogan Assessments, are valuable—they provide an objective view of leadership potential while highlighting risks like over-ambition.

 How to Cultivate Healthy Ambition for Sustainable Success